rileyuy/CCAPDEV-2T21-MP/README.md

 1. Visit the website through [this link](http://github.com).
 2. Log-in an account through either of these methods:<br/>
         2.1 Create a account by registering your own and using those credentials to log-in the website.<br/>
-        2.2 Use the sample credentials listed below to log-in.
+        2.2 Or, use the sample credentials listed below to log-in.

 ## Sample Account Data